WORKSHOPS

 Neurographic Drawing: Florals and Meditation with Elizabeth Lincourt

-Saturday, June 13, 1 to 4 pm
+Saturday, June 13, 12:30 to 3:30 pm

 Neurographic drawing involves drawing lines and shapes to connect with the subconscious mind, promote relaxation, and facilitate emotional processing.
 The process often involves smoothing out sharp angles and adding colors to create aesthetically pleasing and personally meaningful artwork.

-Ages 15 to 88.
+For ages 15 and up.
 Limited to 10 participants.

 Registration required.